Darlinghurst Theatre

-Darlinghurst Theatre is an independent theatre company based at the Eternity Playhouse in Darlinghurst, New South Wales.
+Darlinghurst Theatre was an independent theatre company based at the Eternity Playhouse in Darlinghurst, New South Wales.
+Founded in 1993, it went into voluntary administration in 2024.

+History

 Glenn Terry established the company in 1993 initially as an inner-city drama school.
-Darlinghurst Theatre productions were originally based at the Wayside Theatre in Kings Cross.
-A devastating hail storm destroyed its roof and the company was sent in search of new home.
-South Sydney Council assisted by providing a venue with affordable rent.
+Darlinghurst Theatre productions were originally based at the Wayside Theatre in the heart of Kings Cross.
+A devastating hailstorm in 1999 destroyed its roof and the company looked for a new home.
+South Sydney Council assisted by providing a venue with affordable rent in what was known as the Reginald Murphy Hall on Greenknowe Ave in Elizabeth Bay.

-With financial support from the New South Wales Ministry of the Arts, The Grosvenor Club and numerous individuals, A$500,000 worth of internal renovations was completed and a new Sydney theatre was born in Potts Point.
-At the time of the renovations, Sydney's Her Majesty's Theatre was closed and some of that theatre's equipment found a new home at Darlinghurst Theatre, including seats, dressing room mirrors, lighting and bar equipment.
+In 2001, with financial support from the New South Wales Ministry of the Arts, The Grosvenor Club and numerous individuals, A$500,000 worth of internal renovations was largely completed by Glenn Terry and friends, many of whom were jobbing actors, writers and directors.
+At the time of the renovations, Sydney's Her Majesty's Theatre was closed and some of that theatre's equipment found a new home at the new Darlinghurst Theatre, including 80 red leather seats, dressing room mirrors, lighting, and bar equipment.

+The Darlinghust Theatre operated in Elizabeth Bay from 2001 till 2013, when it expanded by moving to the newly refurbished 200-seat Eternity Playhouse on Burton St, Darlinghurst, with the assistance of the City of Sydney and Arts NSW, in November 2013.
+Terry remained artistic director, bringing a dedicated team over with him to The Eternity.
+The old Darlinghurst Theatre venue was renamed the Hayes Theatre in 2014.

-From 2016–2018, the theatre partnered with Women in Theatre and Screen (WITS) to present an annual all-female theatre festival called Festival Fatale.
+From 2016 until 2018, the theatre partnered with Women in Theatre and Screen (WITS) to present an annual all-female theatre festival called Festival Fatale.
 It launched in 2016 as part of WITS' larger work advocating for gender representation on stage and includes readings and staged plays.